With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Cherokee County, OK.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Cherokee County, Oklahoma may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

-Northeastern Health System Behavioral Health Services is a mental health clinic in Cherokee County, Oklahoma, located at 1400 East Downing Street, 74464 zip code.
-Northeastern Health System Behavioral Health Services offers hospital inpatient treatment and telemedicine/telehealth.
-Northeastern Health System Behavioral Health Services provides individual psychotherapy, group therapy and activity therapy to seniors 65 or older.
-Northeastern Health System Behavioral Health Services also supports people with PTSD, seniors or older adults and people with Alzheimer's or dementia.
-Some other services provided by Northeastern Health System Behavioral Health Services include integrated primary care services, education services and chronic disease/illness management.
+Northeastern Health System Behavioral Health Services is a mental health treatment center in Cherokee County, OK, located at 1400 East Downing Street, 74464 zip code area.
+Northeastern Health System Behavioral Health Services provides hospital inpatient treatment and telemedicine/telehealth.
+Northeastern Health System Behavioral Health Services offers activity therapy, group therapy and couples/family therapy to seniors 65 or older.
+Northeastern Health System Behavioral Health Services also supports seniors or older adults, people with Alzheimer's or dementia and people with PTSD.
+Additional services at Northeastern Health System Behavioral Health Services consist of psychosocial rehabilitation services, education services and suicide prevention services.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.